pongrut/CarND-LaneLines-P1/report.md

 #### Pipeline Steps Summary.
 1. image_enhance: Enhances images by using PIL.ImageEnhance to modify color and contrast.
-2. color_selection: Filters images by colors within the specified boundaries.
+2. color_selection: Filters images with colors within the specified boundaries.
-3. region_of_interest: Only keeps the region of the image defined by the polygon formed from `vertices`.
+3. region_of_interest: Only keeps the region of the image defined by the polygon formed from vertices.
 4. grayscale: Applies the Grayscale transform, this will return an image with only one color channel
 5. gaussian_blur: Applies a Gaussian Noise kernel to blur images.
 6. canny: Uses Canny Edge detection to detect edges.